-While this might seem like a reasonable protection, the result is that it often binds the hands of a surviving spouse or guardian that is caring for the children, for example, making it difficult to handle such day to day responsibilities such as paying mortgage, utilities, educational expenses, etc. It is instead recommended that you include a trust for minors in your will or have a separate trust agreement to provide for the management of the children’s property.
+While this might seem like a reasonable protection, the result is that it often binds the hands of a surviving spouse or guardian that is caring for the children, making it difficult to handle day-to-day responsibilities such as paying a mortgage, utilities, educational expenses, etc. It is instead recommended that you include a trust for minors in your will or have a separate trust agreement to provide for the management of the children’s property.
 Such a document can be drafted to protect your children while still allowing flexibility to the surviving spouse or guardian.

 4. Couples without children typically want their spouse to receive everything.

 Usually, most married clients without children want to leave everything to their spouse.
 However, under intestacy laws, your parents (if living) would actually receive a substantial share of your possessions.
 For example, if Ann passes away without a will and was married to Lisa and they did not have any children, but has two living parents, then Lisa would receive one-half of Ann’s real property and all or a large portion of Ann’s personal property (depending upon if the value is below or above $100,000).
 Ann’s parents would receive, in equal shares, the other half of Ann’s real property and possibly a portion of Ann’s personal property.

 5. Unmarried persons may not want to leave everything to their parents.

 If you die intestate and are not married nor do not have any children, then intestacy laws say your entire estate would be given to your parents first.
 In many instances, unmarried persons would instead prefer to leave their assets to their siblings, nieces and nephews, or a charity.